devopsdays/devopsdays-web/content/events/2017-amsterdam/program.md

     <time>10:20-10:50</time>
   </div>
   <div class = "col-md-6 col-md-offset-2 box">
+    <a href="/events/2017-amsterdam/program/neil-crawford/">Neil Crawford - The Canary and the Caterpillar</a>
   </div>
 </div> <!-- end timeslot div -->
 <!-- this div is repeated for each timeslot -->